Provincial Agricultural Land Commission branding logo

 1. Download the ALR shapefiles (ALR Lines and ALR Polygons)

-2. Read the “README” file before using the data
+2. Read the included “README” file for important usage notes

-3. Open the shapefiles with the appropriate GIS software
+3. Open the shapefiles with your preferred GIS software

-For additional information or to order soils or agriculture capability maps, contact: TEI_Mail@gov.bc.ca
+For more information or to request soil or agricultural capability maps, contact TEI_Mail@gov.bc.ca.

 1. Read the “Readme” file before using the data